-The primary focus of Wet Acres is breeding a Griffon which is a strong and versatile hunting dog of good natural instinct, which is healthy and of sound temperament and which displays the physical characteristics which make a Griff such a special companion.
+The primary focus of Wet Acres is breeding a Griffon which is a strong and versatile hunting dog of good natural instincts, which is healthy and of sound temperament and which displays the physical characteristic which make a Griff such a special companion.
 To this end, we are extremely careful and thorough in the breeding process.
-Brood bitches are NAVHDA and AKC Hunt tested and each of them hunts with Ted during the various bird seasons to which we have access.
-They are X-ray 'd using both the OFA and the Penn HIP method, in our opinion a more accurate and usable means of measuring hip laxity, to minimize the possibility of hip dysphasia.
+Brood bitches are NAVHDA tested anc each of them hunts with Ted during the various bird seasons to which he has access.
+They are X-ray’d using either OFA or the Penn Hip Method to minimize the possibility of hip dysplasia.
 They are socialized with both adults and children, as well as to a variety of physical circumstances.
 Prior to breeding, they are given complete checkups to ensure that they are in top health before the breeding process begins.
-Furthermore, the stud dog is chosen with care and for very specific purposes and must compliment the bitch.
-Consequently, we utilize dogs which fit our requirements, regardless of where the dogs are located, rather than using local dogs because it is expedient to do so.
-The dog chosen will also have been examined and checked for any negative characteristics or diseases, and/or his pedigree checked for the same, and must be predictably not a transmitter of said negative characteristics.
+Furthermore, the stud dog is chosen with care and for very specific purposes and must compliment the bitch in as many areas as possible.
+The sire chosen will also have been examined and checked for any negative characteristics of diseases, and/or his pedigree for the same, and must be predictably not a transmitter of any negative issues.

 Wet Acres sells all dogs with a contract which provides that the dog purchased meets the requirements and expectations of the new owner in terms of temperament, trainability and performance.
 This contract includes a thirty month guarantee against hereditary conditions or diseases.